MA2400 – Management for Civil Engineers

 Intended Learning Outcomes:

-1. approach: the multitasking role of an engineering manager.
+1. appreciate the multitasking role of an engineering manager.

 Course Content (Only main topics & subtopics):